kylbutlr/notes-app-api/README.md

 npm start
 ```

-All* Requests require a Config Object of Headers for:
+All requests* require a Config Object of Headers for:
 * Authorization: JSON Web Token
 * User_ID: Logged in User ID
 ```js